Oceanic dolphin

 Although oceanic dolphins are widespread, most species prefer the warmer waters of the tropic zones, but some, like the right whale dolphin, prefer colder climates.
 Some have a global distribution, like the orca.
 Oceanic dolphins feed largely on fish and squid, but a few, like the orca, feed on large mammals, like seals.
 Male dolphins typically mate with multiple females every year, but females only mate every two to three years.
 Calves are typically born in the spring and summer, and females bear all the responsibility for raising them.
 Mothers of some species fast and nurse their young for relatively long times.
 Dolphins produce a variety of vocalizations, usually in the form of clicks and whistles.

-Oceanic dolphins are sometimes hunted in places such as Japan, in an activity known as dolphin drive hunting.
+Oceanic dolphins are sometimes hunted in places such as Japan and the Faroe Islands in an activity known as dolphin drive hunting.
 Besides drive hunting, they also face threats from bycatch, habitat loss, and marine pollution.
 Dolphins have been depicted in various cultures worldwide.
 They occasionally feature in literature and film, as in the Warner Bros film Free Willy.
 Dolphins are sometimes kept in captivity and trained to perform in shows.
 The most common species of dolphin in captivity is the bottlenose dolphin, and less than 50 orca were found in oceanariums in 2012.